 The food is locally produced.
 And, at Antonio Bento Franco, the staff cooks in the school kitchen itself.
 Whereas, the primary school EB1, uses a catering service from the neighboring Malveira.

-Morning and afternoon snacks include bread and butter, fruit, yogurt or milk.
+Morning and afternoon snacks include bread and butter, fruit, yogurt, or milk.
 Although, children are encouraged to bring their packed snakes from home.

 How will my child travel to school?

 Parents normally walk or drive their children to school, while they are little.
-For children living in the Freguesia , but outside the town, like in Fonte Boa dos Nabos, Seixal or further, there is the public bus service.
-In this case, students can benefit from a 50 per cent discount on the bus pass.
+For children living in the Freguesia, but outside the town, like in Fonte Boa dos Nabos, Seixal, or further, there is the public bus service.
+In this case, students can benefit from a 50 percent discount on the bus pass.

-The Private Education in Ericeira
+Private Schools in Ericeira

-Are there any international schools?
+Are there any international schools in Ericeira?

 International Schools are abundant in the Lisbon area, including a French lycée, an American and a German school, as well as a handful of international religious schools.
-To the North of Ericeira, is the International school of Torres Vedras.
-The operative language may be French, German, Portuguese or English, most commonly.
+To the North of Ericeira, is the International School of Torres Vedras.
+The operative language may be French, German, Portuguese, or English, most commonly.
 The annual fees range between 3000 and 14000 euros.

 Most children’s nurseries in Ericeira are private, however, you can opt for one of the two local IPSS nurseries.
 These institutions are halfway between public and private and include the Centro Social da Ericeira in town, and CEBI in Fonte Boa dos Nabos, 2.5 km from the center of Ericeira.

-In private nurseries, the waiting list is also commun.
+In private nurseries, the waiting list is also common.
 For my son, for example, joining the “1 to 2 years old” class, I started contacting nurseries 6 months in advance.
 In the end, we were lucky to have a place in the Nursery we wanted.
 As we were moving to Ericeira in April, we missed the beginning of the school year and, most importantly, the pre-registration.
 Ideally, I would have started the “school hunt” the year before.
 That would imply, however, paying unnecessary fees, if we got a place before April.

 Most nurseries are private and still have a waiting list.
-So, do your visiting round as soon as possible, and secure your place in the waiting list.
+So, do your visiting round as soon as possible, and secure your place on the waiting list.
 You can do this for free.
 Read more about the nurseries in Ericeira here.